sysbiolux/IDARE-QuickStart/README.md

 For larger networks, the pre-selection is better, but on small networks (like the e.coli core), the relative amounts of presence tend to be higher, so we have to select additional nodes to remove during the generation process.
 Select M\_h\_c, M\_h2o\_c, M\_atp\_c, M\_pi\_c, M\_pi\_c, M\_nadh\_c, M\_nad\_c, M\_adp\_c, M\_nadph\_c, M\_co2\_c, M\_nadp\_c and M\_coa\_c, as metabolites to remove.

-As pathways, we would like to create 'Glycolysis', the 'Citric Acid Cycle', 'Anaplerotic reactions' and the 'Pentose phosphate pathway'.
+As pathways, we would like to create 'Glycolysis', the 'Citric Acid Cycle', 'Glyoxylate Shunt' and the 'Pentose phosphate pathway'.
 Click ok.

 You can now navigate through the different pathways.
 If you wish to create additional pathways, select the source network again and repeat the steps.